-Mr. Katz is admitted to practice law in state courts in Colorado, Wyoming, New York, and Arizona, as well as the United States District Courts for the Southern, Eastern and Northern Districts of New York, the United States District Court for the District of Colorado, the United States District Court for the District of Wyoming, the United States District Court for the District of Arizona, the 10th Circuit Court of Appeals, and the United States Supreme Court.
-Mr. Katz is Preeminent AV rated by his peers in Martindale-Hubbell and he has been recognized as a Super Lawyer in Colorado in 2012, 2013, 2014, 2015, 2016, 2017 and 2018.
+Mr. Katz is admitted to practice law in state courts in Colorado, Wyoming, Arizona and New York as well as the United States District Courts for the District of Southern, Eastern and Northern Districts of New York, the United States District Court for the District of Colorado, the United States District Court for the District of Wyoming, the United States District Court for the District of Arizona, the 10th Circuit Court of Appeals, and the United States Supreme Court.
+Mr. Katz is Preeminent AV rated by his peers in Martindale Hubbell, and he has been recognized as a Super Lawyer in Colorado in 2012, 2013, 2014, 2015, 2016, 2017 and 2018.

 AV Preeminent® Rating, Martindale-Hubbell